2023 Solar Incentives Guide for South Lyon, MI - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" covers a range of financial incentives put in place to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-Incentives could include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are handled federally, while others are provided by the state of Michigan or by your specific utility company, county or municipality.
-Some solar incentives you might qualify for are:
+Solar incentives are designed to make renewable energy usage more affordable through financial incentives for individuals who install solar panels on their homes.
+Incentives can include things like discounts, cash back or credit on your utility bill each month.
+Some incentives are offered federally, while others are provided by the state of Michigan or your utility company, county or municipality.
+Categories of solar incentives include:

-- Rebates: Rebates, or partial refunds after a purchase, are usually given prior to any solar tax credits being calculated.
-Rebates can be offered by your local utility company, by your state or by your county.
+- Rebates: Rebates, or cash back after a purchase, are typically applied prior to any solar tax credits being calculated.
+These rebates can be provided by your local utility company, by your county or by your state.

 Federal Solar Incentives

-The ITC applies to the total cost of solar system installation, including the panels themselves as well as accessories, labor and equipment.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
+The ITC applies to the total cost of solar panel installation, including the panels themselves as well as accessories, equipment and labor.
+You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
 The tax credit ranges from 26-30% of total costs depending on when your project was completed.
-There is no maximum claim amount.
+There is no maximum amount you can claim.

-Reaching out to your local South Lyon solar panel installer is the best way to understand how the ITC could apply to your situation.
+Talking to your local South Lyon solar panel installer is the best way to understand how the ITC may apply to your situation.